etlbox/etlbox.website/doks_v0.5/content/en/support/privacy-policy/index.md

 ## Legal Information

-ETLBox Office is a company located and registered in Berlin, Germany.
+ETLBoxperts GmbH is a company located and registered in Berlin, Germany.

 {{< nowrap-code >}}
 ETLBoxperts GmbH